 As I mentioned at the beginning, WordPress doesn't have many features by default to help you build a good internal link structure.
 When setting a link in WordPress, you can only choose whether it should open in a new window or not.
 Even with simple link attributes such as "nofollow" or "sponsored" you have to accept detours, unless you've installed a relevant SEO plugin for WordPress.

 You do have the option, as shown in the picture, to search for further content so you don't have to copy the links manually.
 But that's it for the functionalities.
 If you want to add the attributes mentioned above, you only have the code editor left.
 Otherwise, you have to install the necessary tools – or find a different way to organize yourself to get more possibilities out of your website.

-I really recommend paying particular attention to your internal links.
-In my more than 10 years as a blogger, I've learned that internal links offer more opportunities than most people think possible.
-You can see this when you measure how visitors navigate through your website or when they trigger a desired action ("conversion").
+I would definitely recommend you not to neglect the internal links.
+In my 10+ years of blogging, I've found that internal links offer a lot more opportunities than most people think possible.
+You can see this, for example, when you measure how visitors navigates through your website or when they trigger an action that is helpful for you ("conversion").
 Very often, a targeted internal link structure plays a role in this.

 WordPress plugins for internal linking

 Of course, you can keep an Excel spreadsheet that documents the internal links among but it's hardly a convenient option.
 Alternatively, you can use a paid SEO suite.
 These often offer modules you can use to document and optimize your internal linking structure.

 But why resort to an external solution when WordPress can be expanded really easily with plugins?
 Using relevant plugins, you can make improvements directly in the WordPress backend.
 This help you choose suitable links in a comfortable way and supports you in the long term.
 Let's take a look at some plugins on the market and what each of them has to offer.